hrutvikpatel/ImRepo/README.md

 ### Improvements that I want to make
 * Store images on AWS S3
-* Use MySQL as DB instead of SQLite
 * Search images using machine learning instead of just image description
 * Add payments flow using Stripe and PayPal
 * Implement profile for user accounts